-4. Children living in the catchment area (see definition iv) of South Wonston Primary School who at the time of application have a sibling (see definition v) on the roll of the school who will still be on roll at the time of admission.
+4. Children living in the catchment area (see definition iv) of South Wonston Primary School who at the time of application have a sibling (see definition v) on the roll of South Wonston Primary School who will still be on roll at the time of admission.
 [See 6 for additional children who may be considered under this criterion.]

-5. Other children living in the catchment area of South Wonston Primary School.
+5. Other children living in the catchment area of the school of South Wonston Primary School.